Sumcheck API Documentation

 sumcheck_proof: SumcheckProof<F>&

-: The proof the verifier wants to verify.claimed_sum: F&
+: The proof that the Verifier wants to verify.claimed_sum: F&

-: The sum, claimed by the Prover, the Verifier wants to check.transcript_config: SumcheckTranscriptConfig<F>&&
+: The sum that the Verifier wants to check, claimed by the Prover.transcript_config: SumcheckTranscriptConfig<F>&&

 NOTE: The